bazelbuild/bazel-website/designs/_posts/2016-08-04-extensibility-for-native-rules.md

                 deps = java_deps,
                 ...)
     # java_p is a lang.java.provider representing the result of compilation
-    # action we return that provider and immediately java_libary rule can depend
+    # action we return that provider and immediately java_library rule can depend
     # on us
     return [java_p, ...]